 It’s true that perlite has to be “popped” in an industrial process that turns it into the lightweight material we see and know, but it is still a naturally occurring mineral that’s extracted from the earth.
-It’s no different from seaweed emulsion or fish fertilizer that has to undergo some kind of process to be suitable for gardening.

 And officially, horticultural perlite is OMRI listed for use in organic agriculture, so you don’t need to worry about what you’re putting in the ground.